hoonoh/aws-spot-price/README.md

 Instance product description to filter.
 Accepts multiple string values.
 You can use `linux` or `windows` (all in lowercase) as wildcard.

+### --limit | -l

+Limits list of price information items to be returned.

 ### --accessKeyId